dawidborycki/Users-Xamarin/README.md

 # Users-Xamarin
-The sample project, showing how to develop a native cross-platform app for iOS, Android and UWP
+The sample project, showing how to develop a native cross-platform app for iOS, Android and UWP.
+This project was created for the purpose of my article, which was originally published here: https://programistamag.pl/